 This experiment, which began three years ago, was developed jointly by the University of Malaga and the chocolate house La Despensa de Palacio

-Researchers Institute de Hortofruticultura Subtropical y Mediterránea La Mayora, from the University of Malaga, Malaga, Spain, managed to produce cocoa for the first time on the European continent.
+Scientists from the Institute de Hortofruticultura Subtropical y Mediterránea La Mayora, from the University of Malaga, Malaga, Spain, managed to produce cocoa for the first time on the European continent.

 This experiment, which began three years ago, has the participation of the chocolate house The Palace Pantry, a company that provided some of the cocoa plants and that will be in charge of producing the first chocolates with these pods.